LucaZamperoni/Project_Quoridor/README.md

 "to_row": 4,
 "to_col": 1.
 To locate a wall, you must specify the row, column and orientation (vertical / horizontal).
 <b>
-The move is sent to the server, the server verifies if it is valid, sends the board to the other bot and so on.
+The move is sent to the server.
+The server verifies if it is valid and, if so, sends the board to the other bot and so on.
 </b>

 # MY BOT
-As I said, my bot was built in java, specifically in version 8.2.
+As I said, my bot was built in java, version 8.2.
 It has a total of 90 unit tests for the functions that contain logic, which together determine the bot's moves (I used Junit for testing).
-I also used some libraries for handling websockets and messages in json format, they are in the "libraries" folder.
+I also used some libraries for handling websockets and messages in json format located in the "libraries" folder.

 ## How does it work?
-In short, my program follows 3 steps:
+In short, my code follows 3 steps:
-1) Represent the board in a matrix.
+1) Represents the board as a matrix.
-2) Analysis of movement and profit of each pawn (both own and enemies).
+2) Analyses the movement and profit of each pawn (both: own and enemies).
-3) Based on those analyses the bot decides whether to place a wall or to make a move.
+3) Based on those analysis, the bot decides whether to place a wall or to make a move.

 ## Some Clarifications